 Want to reduce body fat, increase lean muscle mass and burn calories more efficiently?
 Strength training to the rescue!
 Strength training is a key component of overall health and fitness for everyone.

 Your body fat percentage will increase over time if you don't do anything to replace the lean muscle you lose over time.
 Strength training can help you preserve and enhance your muscle mass at any age.

 Strength training may also help you:

 - Develop strong bones.
 By stressing your bones, strength training can increase bone density and reduce the risk of osteoporosis.

 - Manage your weight.
 Strength training can help you manage or lose weight, and it can increase your metabolism to help you burn more calories.

-- Enhance your quality of life Strength training may enhance your quality of life and improve your ability to do everyday activities.
+- Enhance your quality of life.
+Strength training may enhance your quality of life and improve your ability to do everyday activities.
+Strength training can also protect your joints from injury.
 Building muscle also can contribute to better balance and may reduce your risk of falls.
 This can help you maintain independence as you age.

 - Manage chronic conditions.
 Strength training can reduce the signs and symptoms of many chronic conditions, such as arthritis, back pain, obesity, heart disease, depression and diabetes.

 - Sharpen your thinking skills.
 Some research suggests that regular strength training and aerobic exercise may help improve thinking and learning skills for older adults.